I emailed Amy and heard right back with a quote. I ordered online then and was done within 15 minutes of emailing. Couldn't be better than that.

 (DTC) The process used to transfer images directly onto plastic cards by heating a print ribbon beneath a thermal printhead.
 DTC printing technology is a combination of two printing methods: dye sublimation and resin thermal transfer.

 (Dye diffusion, dye-sub) The print process ID card printers use to print smooth, continuous-tone and photo-quality images.
 This process uses a dye-based ribbon roll that is divided into a series of color panels.
 The color panels are grouped in a repeating series of three separate colors along the length of the ribbon: yellow, magenta, and cyan (YMC).
 As the ribbon and card pass simultaneously beneath the printhead, hundreds of thermal elements heat the dyes on the ribbon.
 Once the dyes are heated, they vaporize and diffuse into the surface of the card.
 Varying the heat intensity of each thermal element within the printhead makes it possible for each transferred dot of color to vary in saturation.
 This blends one color into the next.
 The result is continuous-tone, photo-realistic color images.
-Learn more at: About Card Printers.
+Learn more at: ID Card Printer Resources.

 (Edgeless/over-the-edge) Refers to the maximum printable area on a card.
 Printers with edge-to-edge printing capability can print just to the edge of a card resulting in printed cards with virtually no border.
 Nearly all brands print standard CR80 cards edge-to-edge.